Friday, October 17, 2008

 The TriangleMom2Mom calendar is chock full of Halloween fun from Scare-o-Lina Skies at Morehead Planetarium to the Halloween Spooktacular with the N.C.
 Symphony to a host of other big and small celebrations across the Triangle.

-For the full list of Halloween events that is searchable by date and location,
+For the full list of Halloween events that is searchable by date and location, click here.

 And we want more.
-If you know of an event that's not on our calendar, add it yourself or let me know about it by
+If you know of an event that's not on our calendar, add it yourself or let me know about it by e-mailing me or simply adding a comment to this post.

 If you're looking for pumpkin patches and haunted houses that are open multiple days this month and early next month, keep reading.
 The attractions are listed by county.